BGarber42/terraform-aws-secure-landing-zone/README.md

 - `examples/basic/` - Minimal configuration with required variables only
 - `examples/full/` - Complete configuration with all optional features enabled
+- `examples/advanced/` - Advanced configuration with Security Hub and Macie features

 ## Testing